Defend Your Rights.

 Even with well-drafted business formation documents and contracts, businesses often face legal disputes at one time or another.
 When another company or individual improperly interferes with your business or commits fraud against you, for example, the monetary harm can be tremendous.
 It is important to retain an experienced business litigation attorney, to explore suing to get your money and damages back, or defend you from such claims.
 Our firm represents clients in New York City and on Long Island, Westchester and Rockland Counties and certain cases in upstate New York, and New Jersey.
 Contact us at (212) 537-6612 or use our online form to have a phone consultation.

-Why Choose The Linden Law Group, P.C.
+Why Choose the Linden Law Group, P.C.

-• Aggressive New York Trial Attorneys Prosecuting and Defending Cases in State and Federal Courts.
+- Aggressive New York Trial Attorneys Prosecuting and Defending Cases in State and Federal Courts.

-• Conveniently Located Offices in Manhattan, Queens and Long Island, New York Serving New York City, Its Collar Counties as well as Upstate New York.
+- Conveniently Located Offices in Manhattan, Queens and Long Island, New York Serving New York City, Its Collar Counties as well as Upstate New York.

-• Litigation Experience Spanning 30 Years in Both State and Federal Court in New York and Other States.
+- Litigation Experience Spanning 30 Years in Both State and Federal Court in New York and Other States.

-• Regular and Sometimes Instant Communication with Clients Regarding Their Case Status, Discovery Process and/or Disposition.
+- Regular and Sometimes Instant Communication with Clients Regarding Their Case Status, Discovery Process and/or Disposition.

-• Friendly and Patient Support Staff.
+- Friendly and Patient Support Staff.

-• Appellate Attorneys with Decades of Experience and Access to Below Market Appellate Printing Costs.
+- Appellate Attorneys with Decades of Experience and Access to Below Market Appellate Printing Costs.

-• A Law Firm with a Manageable Caseload and Not an Overwhelming Volume to Allow Personalized Advocacy and Communication.
+- A Law Firm with a Manageable Caseload and Not an Overwhelming Volume to Allow Personalized Advocacy and Communication.

-• A Law Firm able to Handle Complex and Non-Standard Cases that Other Law Firms are Not Equipped to Handle.
+- A Law Firm able to Handle Complex and Non-Standard Cases that Other Law Firms are Not Equipped to Handle.

-• A Law Firm That Charges Fees That Balance the Nature and Complexity of the Case, and Our Decades of Experience in a Vast Number of Areas of Legal Practice.
+- A Law Firm That Charges Fees That Balance the Nature and Complexity of the Case, and Our Decades of Experience in a Vast Number of Areas of Legal Practice.

 Contact Us

-1. 1 Initial Phone Consultation
+- 1 Initial Phone Consultation

-2. 2 30 Years of Experience
+- 2 30 Years of Experience

-3. 3 Conveniently Located Offices
+- 3 Conveniently Located Offices

-Fill out the contact form or call us at (212) 537-6612 to schedule your consultation.
+Fill out the contact form or call us at (212) 537-6612 to schedule your free consultation.